Perspective | Clemson’s struggles show how hollow ACC football remains

 Corrigan didn’t mind that much.
 The Seminoles won two national championships during those years and never finished ranked out of the top five in the final polls.
 By then, John Swofford had replaced Corrigan as commissioner and realignment and expansion shifted the college sports landscape.
 Trying to find teams that would raise the league’s football profile, Swofford raided the Big East to lure Virginia Tech, Miami, Boston College, Syracuse, Pittsburgh and Louisville.

-Miami fell to stunning depths; Virginia Tech — which had played for a national championship while in the Big East — struggled and the other four continued to be consistent second-tier bowl teams — at best.
+Miami fell to stunning depths; Virginia Tech — which had played for a national championship while in the Big East — struggled, and the other four continued to be consistent second-tier bowl teams — at best.

-The sad irony here is that Maryland, which appears to have finally landed on the right coach in Michael Locksley, very well have won the ACC this season if it was still part of the conference.
+The sad irony here is that Maryland, which finally appears to have landed on the right coach in Michael Locksley, very well might have won the ACC this season if it was still part of the conference.

 Instead, after fleeing for the big football money of the Big Ten, the Terrapins are part of the second-best conference in college football, which is a long way from where the ACC sits right now.

-The fruitless pursuit of football greatness also has weakened the ACC in basketball.
-The only Big East defector to make any kind of serious postseason dentis Syracuse.
-And the presence of the Orange in the ACC tournament led to this moment: Every year, the league honors an “ACC Legend” from each member school.
+The fruitless pursuit of football greatness — the conference went 0-5 in bowl games last season — also has weakened the ACC in basketball.
+The only Big East defector to make any kind of serious postseason dent is Syracuse.
+And the presence of the Orange in the ACC tournament led to this moment: Every year, the league honors an “ACC legend” from each member school.
 Several years ago, Syracuse’s was Derrick Coleman, who never played a second in the ACC.
 During a timeout, Coleman was interviewed about the thrill of being selected as an “ACC legend.”

-“Oh yes, it’s great,” Coleman said.
+“Oh, yes, it’s great,” Coleman said.
 “I remember as a kid watching the ACC tournament every year from Greenville.”

 Greenville, S.C., is 189 miles from Greensboro, N.C.
 Coleman tried.
 Turns out, Skeeter Francis had it right all those years ago.